Lawsuit: Muslims praying at Missouri prison pepper-sprayed

 The defendants are accused of violating the inmates’ constitutional rights, including the right to freely practice their religion, to be protected from cruel and unusual punishment and to be protected from discrimination based on their race.

-The plaintiffs are seeking a jury trial and asking that the court award appropriate damages.
+The plaintiffs are seeking a jury trial and that the court award appropriate damages.